cancel icon

 Ignoring stress, sleep, and general health

-Back pain isn’t just about bones, discs, and joints.
+Back pain is not just about bones, discs, and joints.
 Stress, poor sleep, and smoking all increase pain and make it feel more severe.
 When your body and mind are under strain, your nervous system becomes more sensitive, so pain signals feel stronger.
 Smoking also reduces the blood supply to the spine.

 Look after your overall health: try simple relaxation (slow breathing, gentle stretching, short walks), maintain a regular sleep routine with a calm wind-down before bed, and consider asking your GP or pharmacist about stopping or reducing smoking.
 Better general health often reduces back pain and helps your body heal more effectively.